Powder Coating:

 Take a closer look at the powder coating application process here.

-There are two main styles of powder coating powders, thermoset and thermoplastic.
-The difference between these two coatings is based on how they react chemically when exposed to high temperatures.
+There are two main styles of powder coating finishes, thermoset and thermoplastic.
+The difference between these two coatings are based on how they react chemically when exposed to high temperatures.

 Thermoset and thermoplastic powders contain different forms of polymers called resins.
 These resins are the difference in the available kinds of powder coatings and are what give each specific powder it's own strengths and weaknesses.
 The process used to apply these types of coatings is more often decided by the general powder type (thermoplastic vs thermosetting) rather than the resin base.